Scaffold-Stark/ss2-docs/docs/recipes/ReadUintFromContract.md

 The contract function returns a `uint`, which is represented as a [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) in JavaScript.
 You can convert it to a readable string using `.toString()`.

-### Step 3: Retrieve ETH Balance in YourContract
+### Step 3: Retrieve STRK Balance in YourContract

-We can retrieve the ETH balance of the contract by first getting its address using `useScaffoldContract`.
+We can retrieve the STRK balance of the contract by first getting its address using `useScaffoldContract`.
 Then, we pass this address as an argument (`args`) to `useScaffoldReadContract`, which will call the contract function.

 ```tsx title="components/Greetings.tsx"
 import { useScaffoldContract } from "~~/hooks/scaffold-stark/useScaffoldContract";